>>>>>> Subscribe to the MAILING LIST <<<<<<<<

 The forms of my sculpture are to be inhabited, whether physically or imagined.
 I derive forms from tracing the body positions people take when protecting themselves or others, either in times of self-defense or repose.
 These forms are abstracted using architectural techniques of the sectional and plan drawing, isometric perspective, and site models.

 My pieces aim to challenge the linearity and material homogeneity of institutional spaces by puncturing floors, mutating walls, and contracting thresholds.
-My hope is that this encourages viewers to notice and question their surroundings and to highlight the traces that we all leave behind.
+These interventions encourage viewers to recalibrate their body’s proprioceptive and intuitive sense of being-in-space.

 In my research, I am an early pioneer of trauma-informed architecture theory and practice.
 I draw from spatial theory, gender studies, psychoanalysis, and cultural anthropology to examine how we can build spaces that harm less and help regulate the nervous system.
 Whether in the studio or in the field, the way our bodies sensorily process the environment as well as the imprints of our cultural and interpersonal experiences are my primary concerns.